Lex-2008/backup3/README.md

 It runs `rdfind` multiple times, once for each file in "current" backup dir, checking for duplicates among copies of this file.

-After that, you can also run `dedup.sh` script which remove duplicate hardlinks for consecutive DB entries
+After that, it is recommended to run `dedup.sh` script which remove duplicate hardlinks for consecutive DB entries.